aquinault/angular-modularize/README.md

 angular-modularize
 ==================

-How to modularize an angularJS app for an enterprise whith sub-module
+How to modularize an [Angular.js] app for an enterprise whith sub-module

 app